-Indeed I would go further to state that failures in communication are the key reason why so many organisational activities fail to be executed effectively and why change initiatives often fail so dramatically.
+Indeed, I would go further to state that failures in communication are the key reason so many organisational activities fail to be executed effectively and why change initiatives often fail so dramatically.

-Like many others, multi-unit managers face the same challenge in today’s world, that communication is paradoxically easier than ever before (thanks to the various devices and solutions available) but is equally harder than ever before largely again due to the plethora of communication sources that bombard us on a 24/7 basis.
+Like many others, multi-unit managers face the same challenge in today’s world, that communication is paradoxically easier than ever before (thanks to the various devices and solutions available) but is equally harder due to the plethora of communication sources that bombard us on a 24/7 basis.

 With this modern communication challenge so important to any manager, multi-unit managers have the added complexity of the remote management nature of their role.
 Opportunities for face-to-face communication are normally short and infrequent.

 So, what are the key challenges that multi-unit managers must overcome in the context of their world?
 I should perhaps firstly state that this blog is not going to explore the various communications tools available for multi-unit managers to employ.
-I think we can safely say though that all multi-unit managers, regardless of their company IT infrastructure and personal capabilities, will be relying heavily on phone and email communication, plus perhaps the use of company tools (e.g. Intranets, online collaboration platforms etc).
+I think we can safely say though that all multi-unit managers, regardless of their company IT infrastructure and personal capabilities, will be relying heavily on phone and email communication, plus perhaps the use of company tools (e.g. intranets, online collaboration platforms).

-For many others texts, tweets and social updates are all increasingly being used by effective multi-unit managers to help reinforce key messages and provide just-in-time updates to their people.
+For many others texts, tweets and social updates are all increasingly being used by effective multi-unit managers to help reinforce key messages and provide instant updates to their people.

-Our first CIAs spoke to the importance of analysing relevant data and building robust, SMART action plans that make a difference where it makes a difference.
-I have seen multi-unit managers create fantastic plans based on solid data that unfortunately the unit or restaurant team has had very input into and, in some cases, individual managers are entirely unaware of the plan!
+Our first CIAs spoke to the importance of analysing relevant data and building robust, SMART action plans that make a difference.
+I have seen multi-unit managers create fantastic plans based on solid data that unfortunately the unit or restaurant team has had no input into and, in some cases, individual managers are entirely unaware of the plan!

 I think many of us would agree that you are more likely to achieve the goal if it is written down and clearly worked through.
 You’re even more likely to achieve it if the team responsible for delivering that goal actually knows what needs to be done and has had a stake in the creation of the goal and in the measures required to achieve it!